nitinsandiego/NitinBstudent_2025/_posts/2024-09-18-Unit-6-Review-Ticket.md

 - Enhanced for loops are a simplified version of regular for loops, with some twists:
 - No indexing variable
 - Cannot modify the original variables in the array

+## Concepts: Searching Arrays (Unit 6.4)

+Searching arrays involves finding specific elements within the array:

+- Linear search checks each element sequentially
+- Can be used with any unsorted array
+- Returns the index of the element if found, or -1 if not found
+- Efficient for small datasets or unsorted arrays